MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-webchat.md

   ![bot embed components](./media/bot-service-channel-webchat/webchat-control.png)

-> [!NOTE]
+> [!IMPORTANT]
-> This article assumes that you already have a bot deployed in Azure.
-For information about deployment, see [Deploy your bot](bot-builder-deploy-az-cli.md).

-As the previous picture implies, you need to use Direct Line (with enhanced authentication) to mitigate security risks when connecting to a bot using the Web Chat control.
+> As the previous picture implies, you need to use Direct Line (with enhanced authentication) to mitigate security risks when connecting to a bot using the Web Chat control.
 For more information, see [Bot Framework enhanced authentication](v4sdk\bot-builder-security-enhanced.md).

 ### Get your bot secret key